 In measuring the UAL each year, plan experience is split by source.
-Common sources of UAL include investment experience different than expected, assumption changes and benefit changes.
+Common sources of UAL include investment experience different than expected, non-investment experience different than expected, assumption changes and benefit changes.
 Each source of UAL (positive or negative) forms a base that is amortized, or paid off, over a specified period of time in accordance with the CalPERS Actuarial Amortization Policy.
 The Unfunded Accrued Liability Contribution is the sum of the payments on all bases.
-See the Schedule of Amortization Bases section of this report for an inventory of existing bases and Appendix A in Section 2 for more information on the amortization policy.
+See the Schedule of Amortization Bases section of this report for an inventory of existing bases and AppendixA in Section 2 for more information on the amortization policy.